 All cassowaries are solitary.
 The difference between the sexes is subtle and hard to distinguish unless they are standing together, which is a rare occurrence.
 The six-foot females are generally larger than the males, and are more colorful and more aggressive.
 A female’s territory will include those of several males.
 Each male southern cassowary will claim up to two square miles for his own, which might overlap with his neighbors’ territories, but all the males get along well.

 Male cassowaries build a nest that is basically a scrape in the ground lined with leaves and grass.
 When the female is ready to mate, which occurs several times a year, she vocalizes a booming drumming and the available males respond.
-When she chooses her mate from the available males, she lays from three to eight eggs in his nest.
-Then, she leaves the rest to the male.
+Once she chooses her mate, she lays from three to eight eggs in his nest.
+Then, she leaves them in his care.

-The male takes care of the eggs, each one about five-inches-long and varying in color from shades of brown, blue, and green.
+Each cassowary egg is about five-inches-long and they vary in color from shades of brown, blue, and green.
 The male guards and incubates them for about fifty days, never leaving the nest.
 Once the chicks hatch, the male shepherds the brown-striped, downy bundles of joy through the tropical forest for nine months.
 The adult male cassowary is so aggressive during the nine months the chicks are in his care that visitors at the Cassowary House are advised to stay clear.
 If they are staying in ground-level rooms, they are warned to stay inside when the male southern cassowary and his family are nearby.
 Even if a male’s featherless blue and orange head and neck invite closer inspection, or his soft looking feathers make a birder’s hand itch to pet him, the staff cautions visitors to remember that a cassowary’s kick is likened to that of Bruce Lee,—except Bruce didn’t have a five-inch toenail behind his punch that could easily disembowel whatever threatens.
 We were reminded that it is the cassowary’s perception of the threat that counts, not ours!

 After some nine months of caring for the chicks, there is little time for the male cassowary to relax once his parenting work is done.
 He has to chase away his latest offspring so they will find their own territory and stop freeloading off his fruit patch.